Your browser does not support JavaScript! Skip to main content

 • Is there a standard list of interference channels that I should test?

-• How long does it take to comprehensively analyze the interference channels present in multicore hardware?
+• How long does it take to comprehensively analyze the interference channels present in multicore platforms?

 • Which hardware architectures can you analyze?

-• Have you performed hardware analysis for my multicore platform?
+• Have you performed platform analysis for my multicore platform?

 • Do you support the analysis of GPU-based architectures for multicore timing behavior?